michaelrwalton/gitshot/readme.md

 Look up git templates and copy the post-commit hook into a default one.

 # imagesnap only works on OSX?
 Yeah I'm looking into a better solution, stay tuned.
+This is only like v0.0.0.0.0.1